 Lack of standardized practices in the IT sector created a discordant environment for services, as their efficiency was considerably low and error rates were high as compared to current standards.
 These irregularities prompted the UK government to envision a set of guidelines for every IT Service organization to follow.
 These guidelines, it was hoped, would help not only government organizations but private ones as well.

-Therefore, in the 1980s, the UK government, in a bid to increase efficiency and standardise IT processes, created a framework with libraries from around the globe.
+Therefore, in the 1980s, the UK government, in a bid to increase efficiency and standardize IT processes, created a framework with libraries from around the globe.
 These multiple libraries were concentrated into seven volumes in ITIL® V2 and eventually five volumes in ITIL® V3.
 Each volume/certification focuses on a specific part of ITSM.

 ITIL® V3 focuses on business needs and calibrates the services according to them.
 Its other main purpose is also to continuously improve the services while reducing the costs at the same time.
-Due to ITIL® V3’s ability to smoothly combine business expertise with IT processes, which maximises customer satisfaction, it is adding value to millions of people and businesses around the world.
+Due to ITIL® V3’s ability to smoothly combine business expertise with IT processes, which maximizes customer satisfaction, it is adding value to millions of people and businesses around the world.

 Its principal purpose is to enable IT professionals to be business service partners as well.
 It aims to, therefore, combine the business aspect of ITSM - by catering to business and customer requirements - with the professional expertise of the IT industry.

 Brought to the public arena in 2007, ITIL® V3 was upgraded and relaunched in 2011 by AXELOS - in collaboration with Her Majesty’s Cabinet Office and Capita PLC as 2011 ITIL® V3.
 This version included strategic elements which aligned the modern ITSM processes to current business needs.